 But our reflections on Killer, Merely Reckless, Fumbles, Night Blind and Works Tonight should shatter the illusion that we’re self-made people.
 We’re all significantly – but not entirely – shaped by luck.
 The recognition that we’re not wholly self-made should help us to credit others for their roles in our moral lives and perhaps most importantly to be compassionate and generous to those who are down on their luck.
 After all, with different luck, we might have shared their fate.

-Read ‘In Defense of Moral Luck: Why Luck Often Affects Praiseworthiness and Blameworthiness’ by Robert Hartman for free here, until 28 August 2017, courtesy of the publisher, Routledge.Make a donation
+Read ‘In Defense of Moral Luck: Why Luck Often Affects Praiseworthiness and Blameworthiness’ by Robert Hartman for free here, until 28 August 2017, courtesy of the publisher, Routledge.Support Aeon: make a one-off donation